Site Development Review and Legal Lot of Record Determination

 The SDR Buildability Analysis will identify site conditions like critical areas, road setbacks, and permitting requirements for the lot.
 As part of SDR, DCD includes a Legal Lot of Record (LLOR) Determination process for the subject lot or lots.
 LLOR Determination is way to assure that a lot has been properly created under state subdivision law, able to be conveyed, and eligible for development.

-Note: During the transition period between October 4, 2022 and June 30, 2023, DCD, Environmental Public Health (EPH), and Department of Public Works (DPW) will accept building permits, septic permits, and road approach permits, respectively, once an associated SDR permit has been submitted.
+Note: During the transition period from October 4, 2022 to October 28, 2023, DCD, Environmental Public Health (EPH), and Department of Public Works (DPW) will accept building permits, septic permits, and road approach permits, respectively, once an associated SDR permit has been submitted.
 The departments will review these permit applications concurrently.

 Start the SDR process by submitting a standard Permit Application along with the SDR Supplemental Applications for Buildability Analysis and LLOR Determination.
 You can access the permit applications here: